The Truth About Insulin and Weight LossPosted: June 22, 2015 in News by Craig Primack MD FACP

-If you eat too many carbohydrates, your pancreas releases loads of insulin, which tells your cells that large amounts of sugars are on the way.
-The sugars that are not immediately burned are diverted into storage: the building of fat.
-Simply put, eating too many sugars and other carbohydrates causes the production of fat in fat cells.
+If you eat too many carbs, your pancreas releases loads of insulin that tell your cells lots of sugar is on the way.
+Sugars that aren’t immediately used are stored for later use.
+Simply put, eating too many carbs (and not burning them) causes the production of fat in fat cells.

 - Get at least 7 hours of sleep.
 Sleep deprivation causes increased blood sugar and results in more insulin secretion.

 - Eating just prior to bedtime, especially carbs, causes you to store fat while sleeping.
-In general, we burn most of our fat while sleeping, unless we overwhelm or body with sugars.
+In general, we burn most of our fat while sleeping, unless we overwhelm our body with sugars.
 You’ll lose an important opportunity to burn fat.